 From bacteria to humans, mechanics is critical to our understanding of cell and tissue function.
 How cells are shaped, how they move, how their growth is controlled, and how they form larger tissues are fundamental questions that are biomechanical.
 With a deeper understanding of the mechanical functions that underlie many processes from cancer to aging, new paradigms can be developed to treat diseases and facilitate tissue regeneration.

-Our Institute will develop a new paradigm that will encourage innovative approaches to understanding biological function and provide the central support needed to fully describe the biomechanical as well as biochemical bases of function.
+Our Institute is developing a new paradigm, encouraging innovative approaches to understanding biological function and providing the central support needed to fully describe the biomechanical as well as biochemical bases of function (read more about our research).
 This requires a community of motivated investigators who are interested in using the best methods from any discipline to solve problems and central resources to enable the testing of any model.
 In the physical sciences, the Bell Labs mixed scientists from many different backgrounds in a stimulating environment with the tools that they needed and many important innovations resulted.
 Our problem is different.
 We wish to understand the existing machines that are complex cells and tissues.
 Like the blind men describing the elephant, many different perspectives are important for providing an integrated understanding of the mechanical functions of cells and tissues.

 Information at the level of the individual proteins or even protein functional modules does not explain the bases of complex functions at the cellular or tissue level.
 Many biological functions depend upon the emergent properties of hundreds to thousands of proteins that involve spatial, temporal and mechanical parameters as well as the protein biochemistry to perform the process.